Kariton/jaspers-it/content/en/authors/timo-jaspers/_index.md

 aliases:
   - /about
 fmContentType: author
-lastmod: 2024-07-18T18:23:08.130Z
+lastmod: 2024-07-22T05:11:21.305Z
 ---

 Computer Science Expert Subject Area: System Integration {.p-first}
 <!--more-->

-Here I share insights into my homelab tinkering as well as professional projects.
+Here, I share insights into my home lab tinkering as well as various aspects of my professional life.
-Some of these projects are valuable, while others are just for fun and might be a bit silly.

 Additionally, I write about anything else that interests me, such as my ants, my cat, or other experiences and projects.